Where to Stay in Berlin 2026 | Best Areas + Hotel Map

 Charlottenburg

 Seductive 1920s-inspired boutique with dark velvet interiors, burlesque aesthetics, and intimate Golden Phoenix cocktail bar.
-Adults-only glamour.
+Minimum check-in age 18.

 Smart Booking Tips for Berlin